-Silicon, not to be confused with silicone, helps keep bones, cartilage, tendons and artery walls strong
+Silicon, not to be confused with silicone, helps keep bones, cartilage, tendons and artery walls strong.

-Where do you get silicon?
+Where can I get silicon?

 Silicon is found in plant fibres, especially whole grains such as wheat, oats, barley and rice, as well as onions and beetroot.

 Supplements are also available in capsule and tablet form, but there is little evidence to support taking them unless you have been advised to do so by your doctor.
 Furthermore, it’s not known how much silicon we need for optimum health so taking a supplement may not be healthy.